racuna1/ser222-public/README.md

 ﻿# Introduction
-This repository contains public files for use in SER222 (Design & Analysis: Data Structures & Algorithms) taught by Professor Ruben Acuña at Arizona State University.
+This repository contains public files for use in SER222 (Design & Analysis: Data Structures & Algorithms) taught by Lecturer Ruben Acuña at Arizona State University.
 This repository primarily stores sample source code used in the course.
 Much of the material comes from samples in *Algorithms* 4th edition by Sedgewick and Wayne.

-Within each module, files are ordered by alphabetically.
+Within each module, files are ordered alphabetically.

 ## Fundamentals (modules 1.1, 1.2, 1.4)